DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-23-research-with-first-candidates.md

 - They understood the status their application was in correctly.
 They wanted to know if they would get emails if the status of their application changed at any point.
 They would like this.
 - They owned their own business and had to write 'Myself' in the employer name box.
 They didn’t say this was a problem as such, but we might want to think about a re-design for this for data purposes.
 - Found all the content and guidance throughout the application super helpful - especially around the personal statement and splitting it out into 2 sections.
 - They understood about logging in and out via emails - but was a bit wary about this.
 They expected a normal password/log in.
 They said it was fine, but was annoying having to go back to the welcome email every time.
-They tried Googling Apply multiple times but couldn’t find the link.
+They tried Googling Apply multiple times but could not find the link.

 ## Candidate 2